My Approach to Helping

 Some relief is often possible from the get-go!

 Yes, therapy necessarily includes giving room for what's been previously overwhelming for us historically.
-In our therapy together, we do so within the context of hope and connection, however: we give room for your resilience, for laughter, room to share in the satisfaction of feeling settled in yourself while connected to someone else.
+In our therapy together, we do so within the context of hope and connection.
+We give room for your resilience, for laughter, room to share in the satisfaction of feeling settled in yourself while connected to someone else.